Devdutt Pattanaik

-Devdutt Pattanaik is a mythologist from Mumbai, India.
-He is also a speaker, illustrator and author, on Hindu sacred lore, legends, folklore, fables and parables.
+Devdutt Pattanaik is a renowned Indian mythologist, speaker and among the top-selling writers of the country.
+He writes on mythology, the study of cultural truths revealed through stories, symbols and rituals.
+He lectures on the relevance of both Indian and Western myths in modern life.
 His work focuses largely on the areas of religion, mythology, and management.
-He has written books on the relevance of sacred stories, symbols and rituals in modern times; his more popular books include Myth = Mithya: A Handbook of Hindu Mythology Jaya: An Illustrated Retelling of the Mahabharata and Sita: An Illustrated Retelling of the Ramayana and My Gita.
-Pattanaik has incorporated the Mahabharata and the Ramayana into human resource management.
+He has authored and illustrated over 50 books, including ABC Of Hinduism, Bahubali : 63 insights into Jainism, and Yoga Mythology: 64 Asanas and Their Stories.

-Pattanaik is a columnist for Mid-Day, Times of India, CN Traveller, Daily O, and Scroll.in.
-He hosts a radio show/podcast for Radio Mirchi, called The Devdutt Pattanaik Show.
+Devdutt is a regular columnist for reputed newspapers like Mid-day, Times of India and Dainik Bhaskar.
+He is also known for his TED talk and Business Sutra as well as The Devdutt Pattanaik Show on Radio Mirchi.

+A medical doctor by training, Devdutt spent 15 years working in the pharmaceutical and healthcare industry.
+However, his study on the cultural impact of mythology began three decades ago.

 Early life and education

-Pattanaik was born brought up in Mumbai.
+Devdutt Pattanaik is the most widely recognised mythologist in South Asia.
+He was born and raised in Mumbai.
+His mother is Sabitri Pattanaik & father is Prafulla Kumar Pattanaik.
 He spent his childhood and student life in Chembur, Mumbai.
 He studied in Our Lady of Perpetual Succour High School in Chembur.
-Pattanaik graduated in medicine (M.B.B.S.) from Grant Medical College, Mumbai, and subsequently obtained a diploma in Comparative Mythology from Mumbai University.
+Devdutt graduated in medicine (M.B.B.S.) from Grant Medical College, Mumbai, and subsequently obtained a diploma in Comparative Mythology from Mumbai University.

 Career

-Pattanaik worked in the pharmaceutical and healthcare industry (Sanofi Aventis and Apollo Group of Hospitals, respectively) for 14 years and spent his spare time writing articles and books on mythology, which eventually became his full-time profession.
+Devdutt worked in the pharmaceutical and healthcare industry (Sanofi Aventis and Apollo Group of Hospitals, respectively) for 14 years and spent his spare time writing articles and books on mythology, which eventually became his full-time profession.
 His first book Shiva: An Introduction was published in 1997.
-Pattanaik illustrates most of his own books.
+Devdutt illustrates his own books.

-He has worked as a consultant at Ernst and Young.
-He also served as the Chief Belief Officer at Future Group, one of India's largest retailers.

 He was a speaker at the first TED conference in India held in November 2009.